UchuServer/Uchu/README.md

 ### Execution Prerequisite

 #### Build
 Before running Uchu for the first time, build it once to make sure it compiles and to generate config files.
-Navigate to the Uchu.Auth, Uchu.Char, and Uchu.World directories and run ```dotnet build``` using the terminal.
+Navigate to the Uchu.Auth, Uchu.Char, Uchu.World, and Uchu.Master directories and run ```dotnet build``` using the terminal.

 #### Configure Servers
 Uchu is not a LEGO Universe repository and you will have to supply your own game resource files for the servers to work with.
 1. Navigate to where you have LEGO Universe installed and enter the "/res" directory, copy the full path to it.
-2. For Uchu.Auth, Uchu.Char, and Uchu.World, navigate to where you built the servers.
+2. For Uchu.Master, navigate to where you built the server.
 This is commonly /bin/Debug/netcoreapp3.0 but may differ.
 3. Find the "config.default.xml" file, duplicate it, rename the new copy to "config.xml".
 4. Find where you see ```<GameResourceFolder></GameResourceFolder>``` and copy your LEGO Universe "/res" path inbetween the tags.